RDearnaley/agentplatform/README.md

 * One could make a security argument for using something that would be obscure enough that escaped agents would have trouble hacking into it (LISP, say), but our security should be based on things like good network firewall configs and permissions, not security-through-obscurity.
 * A language that LLM researchers are likely to be familair with, and that I'm familiar with, seems like the obvious choice.
 So that would mean Python, or possibly C++ or Java or Javascript.
 For a real project there might also be an argument for doing the front-end and back-end in two different languages, especially if we had separate front-end and back-end enginenrs working on it (that might allow us to use the best tools for each job, and might encourage clean separation of concerns), but not for a quick demo prototype.
 * Since I'm doing a quick demo prototype, an interpreted labgauge would be best, and I've been coding in Python for the last year or so so that's what I'm currently most in-practice in.
 So Python it is, front-and-back.
+    * Therefor Django of Lask, as stated above Flask makes more sense for a quick demo.
+    * Connecting Flask to PostgreSQL the standard approach is to use psycopg2.

 TODO:
 1. Locate a Docker image with langchain, and set it up to run an agent with an initial prompt